There are 5 main steps to completing the OPT application and reporting process.

 - Create your myUSCIS online account and log into your myUSCIS account.

-- Complete the online I-765 (follow the directions given in myUSCIS).
+- Complete the online I-765 (follow the directions given in myUSCIS as well as ISSS instructions for the online I-765).
 You should complete all pages of Form I-765 online and keep a copy for your records.
 When asked, your eligibility category is c (3)(B) Student Post-Completion OPT.

-- Upload all of the documents that were listed in in Step 2.
+- Upload all of the documents that were listed in in Step 2, including your new I-20 with OPT recommendation.
 For your new I-20, you should sign it and upload pages 1 and 2.

 - Pay the $410 fee.